 Skip to Content

 How Many Mice Should I Feed My Ball Python?
-Complete Size & Schedule Guide (2025)
+Feeding Chart & Guide (2025)

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-how many mice should i feed my ball pythonYou should feed your ball python one appropriately-sized mouse at a time, but how often depends on its age.
+how many mice should i feed my ball pythonYou should feed your ball python 1-3 appropriately-sized mice every 7-14 days, depending on its age and size.

 Key Takeaways

-• Monitor your snake’s appetite, weight, and activity to adjust feeding schedules and portion sizes as it grows.
+• Monitor your snake’s weight and appetite to adjust feeding schedules and avoid obesity or underfeeding.

 Ball Python Feeding Basics